Leadership traits define an organization and correlate with profitability and success.

 How to cultivate this leadership skill:

-- Seek feedback about your performance.
+- Actively seek feedback on your performance.

 - Stay calm in the face of criticism or difficulties.

-- Ask for help when necessary.
+- Ask for help when it's needed.

 13. Empathetic